fletchjp/MERG-Arduino-Software/CBUS_CODES.md

 ## Testing

 I am now starting testing of these codes with CBUS and FCU.

+### 13th May

+I fitted both the modules with connectors for CBUS.

+I ran CANALCDBUT and it did not get recognised by CBUS.

+I ran CANTOTEM and it did connect to CBUS but only with a node identity of 65535 which I could not change.
+It needs a longer connecting link.

 ## Codes